studioespresso/craft-defaulttab/README.md

 ## Installation

-To install Splashing Images, follow these steps:
+To install Default Tab, follow these steps:

 1. Download & unzip the file and place the `defaulttab` directory into your `craft/plugins` directory
 2. Install plugin in the Craft Control Panel under Settings > Plugins